St. Augustin Church and School in Maniche, Haiti

 In Haiti, few teachers have formal teacher education and there is no system of continuing education for teachers.
 So, St. Andrew’s and other HELP partners are engaged in developing teacher seminars for all of the HELP schools.
 The teachers at St. Augustin are excited about the new skills they are learning, and it is a highlight for visitors to see that the techniques taught are now being used in the classroom.
 Next on the agenda is establishment of a Parent Teacher Association and development of a master teacher program at Maniche.
 So, St. Andrew’s is continuing along a path of enabling local leadership and sustainability.

 After more than 25 years, the heart of this relationship continues to be a spiritual partnership.
 Fr.
 John Spicer calls it “a walk with Jesus together.”
 We pray for one another, we communicate with one another about issues and opportunities, and we continue the visits that were originally pledged.
 We invite you to take part.
 Opportunities for volunteers include helping with our two fundraising efforts:

 - The Haiti Christmas Card Sale

-- The Haiti Benefit Dinner (Fools for Christ’s Sake Dinner)
+- The Haiti Benefit Dinner (Previously known as the Fools for Christ’s Sake Dinner)